Eyebrow Wax Burns- When Waxing Goes Wrong

 *This is not medical advice.
 Seek advice from the NHS for medical advice and guidance.

-If the burned skin is broken or blistered seek immediate medical attention.
+However, if the burned skin is broken or blistered seek immediate medical attention.

 When waxing goes wrong